React-Automation-Studio/React-Automation-Studio/README.md

 If React Automation Studio is installed on the localhost then there is no need to enable authentication as the host authentication system will protect access.

 Since Release V3.0.0 React-Automation-Studio supports web based administration of user access rights.
 It also supports  external authentication through Active Directory and Google and local authentication.
 For the local authentication passwords are stored in the database using encrypted format using Bcrypt.
-The client is kept authenticated using an encrypted Jason Web Token (JWT) resfresh and access tokens.
-When serve over HTTPS, the refresh tokens are store in cookie with http only mode and the access tokens are kep in memory.
+The client is kept authenticated using an encrypted Jason Web Token (JWT) refresh and access tokens.
+When served over HTTPS, the refresh tokens are store in cookie with http only mode and the access tokens are kept in memory.
 This access token is used to check authorisation and access rights for every PV request and write.
 If the JWT is invalidated by the server then user will be required to login.

-Access rights can be controlled though web based administrator which contains user access groups,roles and rules for defining PV access using regular expressions in the same way that the EPICS Gatewayaccess is defined.
+Access rights can be controlled though web based administrator which contains user access groups,roles and rules for defining PV access using regular expressions in the same way that the EPICS Gateway access is defined.
 All of the components in React Automation studio currently indicate access rights to the PV.

 *5. MongoDB*